 REALLY, WHY DO DOGS CHEW?

 - Teething.
 Puppies chew to help relieve the pain of teething.
+According to Particular Paws, teething is painful for puppies.
+Chewing helps relieve some of the pressure they feel in their mouths.

 HOW TO TELL YOUR DOG NOT TO CHEW INAPPROPRIATE OBJECTS

-Unless you teach her otherwise.
+That is, unless you teach them otherwise.

 Here are some ways on how you can manage your dog's chewing on inappropriate things: